The Best California Divorce Law Representation You Can Find

 Other factors that can play a role in determining custody include previous histories of domestic violence or drug use, along with parental criminal history and stability.
 Ultimately, custody is usually determined by the ability of the parent or parents to care for the child.
 Based on these factors, a judge will award one parent with sole custody, or both parents with joint custody

-health, education, and general welfare of their child or children (legal custody), as well as where they live (physical custody).
+In joint custody, both parents share the right and responsibility to make important decisions about the health, education, and general welfare of their child or children (legal custody), as well as where they live (physical custody).
 Despite sharing this responsibility, the parents will not necessarily agree on every decision, nor do they have to.
 Our team of attorneys is specially trained to help mediate and resolve these issues without having to go to court.
 While direct communication involved with making these decisions is always the best policy, the nature of your specific divorce case may not make this possible or feasible.

 With joint custody, especially joint physical custody, a child is not always obligated to spend exactly half of their time with each parent.
 Usually factors like work, school, and each parents’ ability to care for the child will determine who has the child for how long.
 A parent who has more time to offer their child than another parent will typically receive more of the time.
 San Diego Biz Law’s child custody attorneys will always ensure that you are represented in the best manner possible to ensure that you are not unfairly left with the short end of the deal.